List of Spider-Man and His Amazing Friends characters: Bobby Drake/Iceman

-Angelica Jones/Firestar
+Angelica Jones/Fire-Star

-Firestar was originally created for the animated series Spider-Man and His Amazing Friends.
-The creators had originally wanted to use the Human Torch, but the rights to the character were tied up.
+Fire-Star was originally created for the animated series Spider-Man and His Amazing Friends.
+Series creators had originally wanted to use the Human Torch, but the rights to the character were tied up.
 Kathy Garver provided her voice.

-In the series, Firestar (whose pre-production names included Heatwave, Starblaze, and Firefly) is identified as being a former member of the X-Men, along with Iceman, with whom she occasionally appears to have a playful flirtation and sometimes dates.
+In the series, Fire-Star (whose pre-production names included Heatwave, Starblaze, and Firefly) is identified as being a former member of the X-Men, along with Iceman, with whom she occasionally appears to have a playful flirtation and sometimes dates.
 At times she dates Peter Parker (Spider-Man) as well, resulting in a relaxed love triangle of sorts (though Iceman states that, despite his feelings for Firestar, "fire and ice don't really mix").
-Firestar also has a one-episode romance with Sunfire.
+Fire-Star also has a one-episode romance with Sunfire.

 The animated series and the one-shot Spider-Man and His Amazing Friends comic book (which adapted an episode for print) are not considered part of standard Marvel Universe continuity.
 However, a recent one-shot comic, Spider-Man Family: Amazing Friends (August 2006), features an in-continuity story, "Opposites Attack!", in which the three superheroes work as a short-lived team.
 This story takes place shortly after up-and-coming hero Firestar becomes a founding member of the New Warriors.